 The Hamburg Commissioner for Data Protection and Freedom of Information (BfDI) issued a €35,3 (or $41,5) million fine to Swedish retail conglomerate Hennes & Mauritz – H&M for the violation of the GDPR.

 After a technical error, the data on the company’s network drive was accessible to everyone in the company for a few hours.
 The press picked up the news making the Commissioner aware of the violation.

 The case is pretty interesting since the company collected sensitive personal data of their employees through whispering campaigns, gossip, and other sources to create profiles of employees and used that data in the employment process.

-The personal data included medical records including diagnoses and symptoms of the illness as well as private details about vacation and family affairs.
+The personal data included medical records, including diagnoses and symptoms of the illness, and private details about vacation and family affairs.

-Few million individuals were affected by their aggressive marketing strategy.
-The activities involved: Improper management of consent lists ❌Excessive data retention ❌Data Breaches ❌Lack of proper consent ❌Violation of GDPR rights.
-The personal information included name, surname or company name; tax code or VAT number; telephone line; address; contact details.
+The personal information included name, surname, or company name; tax code or VAT number; telephone line; address; contact details.

 The incident occurred in July 2018 but was only discovered in September 2018.
 In those few months, the British Airways website diverted users’ traffic to a hacker website, which resulted in hackers stealing personal data of more than 400.000 customers.